Molecular model of immunoglobulin

 Research Areas

-During her bachelor program at Hochschule Bremen, in cooperation with CSIRO, Brisbane, Claudia Hülpüsch got fascinated by the fact that microbes and host-cells communicate.
-Consequently, she did her master thesis at the Technical University Munich at the Chair of Prof. Haller, focusing on the influence of Coriobacteriaceae on the host lipid metabolism.
-Thereafter, she successfully did her PhD at the Chair of Environmental Medicine, Technical University Munich in Augsburg on the topic of environmental influences on the skin microbiome.
+During her bachelor's program at Hochschule Bremen, in cooperation with CSIRO, Brisbane, Claudia Hülpüsch became fascinated by the fact that microbes and host cells communicate.
+Consequently, she did her master's thesis at the Technical University Munich at the Chair of Prof. Haller, focusing on the influence of Coriobacteriaceae on the host lipid metabolism.
+Thereafter, she successfully completed her PhD at the Chair of Environmental Medicine, Technical University Munich in Augsburg on the topic of environmental influences on the skin microbiome.

 To do so, human studies are conducted in cooperation with the study center.
-Within the studies, bio samples as microbiome swabs, metabolome lavages, and biopsies for transcriptomics and proteomics are collected.
+Within the studies, bio samples as microbiome swabs, metabolome lavages, and biopsies for transcriptomics and proteomics, are collected.
 The multi-omics data is connected to the clinical picture of the disease by correlation to skin barrier integrity measures and other disease-specific markers to identify microbe-host-environment interactions.
-To validate the in vivo findings, bacterial isolates are characterized further in the lab considering different environmental aspects (e.g. pH, oxygen saturation).
-Furthermore, the group strives to improve sampling, lab and bioinformatic workflows for generating high quality data which is a prerequisite to draw correct biological conclusion.
+To validate the in vivo findings, bacterial isolates are characterized further in the lab, considering different environmental aspects (e.g., pH, oxygen saturation).
+Furthermore, the group strives to improve sampling, lab, and bioinformatic workflows for generating high-quality data, which is a prerequisite to draw correct biological conclusions.

 Fields of Work and Expertise